 Abbie has been a Composer-in-Residence with New York State School Music Association, The Rose Ensemble, The Singers-Minnesota Choral Artists, and – for twelve years – The Schubert Club, where she continues to host a weekly concert series.
 In 2019, she will be the American Composers Forum’s ChoralQuest composer, visiting schools around the U.S. to write new choral music with middle school singers.

-Abbie is a graduate of St. Olaf College and the University of Minnesota, and has done post-graduate study in harmony and counterpoint at the European American Musical Alliance in Paris, France.
-She lives in Saint Paul, where she is Adjunct Professor of Composition at Concordia University and Composer-in-Residence for The Schubert Club.
+Originally from Wisconsin, Abbie is a graduate of St. Olaf College (B.A.), the University of Minnesota (M.A.), and holds a diplôme from the European American Musical Alliance Institute in Paris, France.
+She lives in Minnesota, where she is Adjunct Professor of Composition at Concordia University-St Paul and executive director of Justice Choir.